DevExpress-Examples/winforms-map-connect-to-openstreetmap/Readme.md

 * Handle the [OpenStreetMapDataProvider.WebRequest](https://docs.devexpress.com/WindowsForms/DevExpress.XtraMap.MapImageDataProviderBase.WebRequest) event and use the [e.UserAgent](https://docs.devexpress.com/WindowsForms/DevExpress.XtraMap.MapWebRequestEventArgs.UserAgent) property to pass the user-agent HTTP header to the server.

->**IMPORTANT: Specify a valid OSM server name in the [OpenStreetMapDataProvider.TileUriTemplate](https://docs.devexpress.com/WindowsForms/DevExpress.XtraMap.OpenStreetMapDataProvider.TileUriTemplate) property.
-For instance, you can set your own tile server, use a public OSM server or choose alternative OSM servers.
-For more information, refer to the following article: [Tile Usage Policy](https://operations.osmfoundation.org/policies/tiles).**
 <br/>